lucabianchini/contacthub-sdk-java/README.md

 ### deleteCustomer

-Delete the Customer with the specified id.
+Delete the Customer with the specified ID.

 ```java
 deleteCustomer("an-existing-id");